Bhavanasunkari-21/AI-Project1-RAG-based-AI-Chatbot/README.md

 ##What It Does

-•	Accepts up to 10 PDFs simultaneously in a single upload batch
+•	Accepts up to 10 PDFs simultaneously in a single upload batch.

-•	Validates file sizes before processing — 10 MB per file, 50 MB total
+•	Validates file sizes before processing — 10 MB per file, 50 MB total.

-•	Splits all documents into overlapping chunks and indexes them together into one searchable vector database
+•	Splits all documents into overlapping chunks and indexes them together into one searchable vector database.

-•	At query time, retrieves the most relevant chunks from across the entire document set — not just one file
+•	At query time, retrieves the most relevant chunks from across the entire document set — not just one file.

-•	Generates a single grounded answer synthesised from multiple sources
+•	Generates a single grounded answer synthesised from multiple sources.

-•	Cites the exact file name and page number for every piece of retrieved content
+•	Cites the exact file name and page number for every piece of retrieved content.

-•	Preserves full chat history so you can ask follow-up questions across sessions
+•	Preserves full chat history so you can ask follow-up questions across sessions.

 •	Automatically handles API rate limits with retry logic and model fallback

 ##How It Works